 General liability is subject to various claims and aggregate limits, with excess liability coverage provided by an independent insurer.
 General liability and employee health care claims and expenses are reported when it is probable that a loss has occurred and the amount of the loss can be reasonably estimated.
 Those losses include an estimate of claims that have been incurred but not reported and the future costs of handling claims.
-The general liability liabilities are generally based on actuarial valuations and are reported at present value.
-The discount rate used for the general liability was 2% in both 2019 and 2018.
+The liabilities are based on actuarial valuations and are reported at present value.
+The discount rate used for the general liability was 2% in both 2020 and 2019.

-Changes in the total self-insured liabilities for the years ended September 30, 2019 and 2018 are presented as follows for UAB:
+Changes in the total self-insured liabilities for the years ended September 30, 2020 and 2019 are presented as follows for UAB: